About

 History: Early Life and Career Path

-After six years at Goldman Sachs, he founded his own investment firm, Vista Equity Partners (Vista).
-Over the decades, Vista has grown into a leading global investment firm, of which Smith is Chairman and CEO.
-In recognition of his business prowess, Smith was listed among Forbes’ 100 Greatest Living Business Minds in 2017 and TIME magazine’s 100 Most Influential People of 2020, was honored with the Award of Excellence from the National Association of Investment Companies and was inducted into the Texas Business Hall of Fame in 2019.
+In recognition of his professional achievements, Smith was listed among Forbes’ 100 Greatest Living Business Minds in 2017 and TIME100’s list of the 100 most influential people in the world in 2020.
+In addition, Smith was honored with the Award of Excellence from the National Association of Investment Companies and inducted into the Texas Business Hall of Fame in 2019.

 Philanthropy: Helping to Create a Better World